BFS 2500

 An Interface For All

-The focus of this mock user interface is to be informative, useful, and unobtrusive.
-I started with Maya’s dark theme UI and kept its appeal because users are already used to it.
+This mockup GUI to control BFS 2500 focuses on being informative, useful, and unobtrusive.
+I started with Autodesk Maya’s dark theme UI and kept its appeal because users are already used to it.
 The texture wells were created to make the UI feel more interactive.
 It partitions the shader’s features and lets users remember what part of the interface they need to use based off the texture well locations.
 Features that are related to one another are placed closer together so that the user has some knowledge about the feature before they use it.